RobWar-code/sci-booster/README.md

 sources, notably ChatGPT, in which the data may be easily edited for import.

-The following definition is known as the "Sci-Booster Model JSON Definition Version 1.5"
+The following definition is known as the "Sci-Booster Flow Model JSON Definition Version 1.6"

 The purpose of this section is to describe the required format of the flow-model JSON object for data imports to the app.
 This is provided for both AI's such as